 Cantara Cellars 2010 Amador Tempranillo ages for three years.
 With the grapes coming from the Sierra Foothills, this is a lighter Tempranillo, yet it comes across as a full-bodied wine.

 The 2013 Silverado Vineyards Geo combines Cabernet Sauvignon primarily with a small percentage of Petit Verdot.
 The wine is aged 17 months in 38% new oak, with 75% being French and 25% American.
-With its rich, bright fruit flavors and underlining hints of white pepper, this wine is quite impressive.
+This wine is quite impressive with its rich, bright fruit flavors and underlining hints of white pepper.

 Roccafiore Prova D’Autore, a blend of Sagrantino, Montepulciano, and Sangiovese, is by far my favorite from this winery.
 The wine is unique because a portion of the grapes is dried, so there is little sugar, giving the wine a bit of an Amarone character and making it superbly elegant.